World’s Fair Foods

 Starting out at the very first world’s fair in London in 1851, chef Alexis Soyer created a restaurant called The Gastronomic Symposium of All Nations.
 It had an American bar, an Italian veranda, an Arctic room, a room representing China, and surprisingly affordable food.
 This was the first of it’s kind anywhere in the world.
 Paris exhibited cocktails and alcoholic beverages at its world fairs.
 I made a famous American cocktail, the sherry cobbler, in my cocktail history video that was showcased at the Paris world’s fair of 1867.
 They went through 500 bottles of sherry a day at the American bar.

-Check out these photographs from a food hall at the 1889 world’s fair in Paris, showcasing food from all over the world.
 There was an even a restaurant inside the Pavilion of India, in the heart of Paris.
 Among the street scenes, there were various cafes to sample.
 It was also a great way to share in the culture of the nation hosting the exposition…like this French restaurant at the base of the Eiffel tower.
 Naturally, Paris had plenty of wine exhibits and places to stop in for a drink.
 The 1893 Chicago world’s fair had several restaurants including the Cafe Marine, a Paris cafe and a Swedish restaurant.
 There was a massive restaurant on the waterfront called Clam bake, showcasing Chicago’s freshwater clams and mussels.
 Also at the Chicago fair, a Japanese tea garden, complete with a tea house.
 There was even a German castle which had a beer garden with live music and a full restaurant.
 An extremely popular pavilion was the Old Vienna street scene, also with live music, servers in traditional clothing and Vienna sausages…a company which later became Vienna Beef, Chicago’s famous hot dog company.
 A similar story states that frankfurters were sold from a cart at the Chicago fair.
 Legend states that he lent his customers white gloves to eat the sausages, because they were too hot to handle.
 Apparently people started taking the gloves and he served them in buns instead.
 After the fair, the hot dog became forevermore linked to Chicago.
 Let’s talk about who was welcome at these restaurants.
 Looking specifically at the Chicago world’s fair in 1893 in regard to racial discrimination …anyone was welcome as a paying customer to the fair, however it was up to the discretion of each restaurant or vendor, who would be served.
 The 1904 St. Louis Worlds fair had 2 gorgeous restaurant pavilions- east and west.
 The 1904 St. Louis world’s fair had several restaurants including Shanghai restaurant and a bohemian restaurant.
 A Tyrolean Alps restaurant, which included fake mountains and a massive dining hall.
 This hall hosted a fancy dinner for scientists of the exposition.
 There were also casual barbecue restaurants that served hot beef or pork sandwiches for 10 cents.
 Speaking of beer…Pabst Blue Ribbon also got it’s name from the 1893 Chicago World’s Fair.
 It literally won the blue ribbon and they changed the name to reflect it’s popularity, or so they say.
 There is some speculation about what awards were actually given out at the fair but its a great story.

 Popcorn was sold at the Chicago worlds fair in 1893 when Charles Cretors showcased his invention: the world’s first popcorn wagon with a steam powered popping machine.
 Crowds gathered to watch the novelty steam engine pop the corn and the little clown on top that turned the crank…his name was Tosty Rosty Man….Mr.
 Creators’ invention also roasted peanuts in the same machine…well technically Tosty Rosty made the peanuts…Charles Cretors did not invent popcorn.
 Popcorn is the result of thousands of years of of corn cultivation in Mesoamerica by indigenous people.
 Aztecs even had a word for multiple kernels popping at once.
 Archeologists have found kernels 4000 years old, so well preserved that they can still pop.
 French explorers documented that the Iroquois popped corn kernels in pottery jars filled with heated sand in the Great Lakes region.
 Into the 19th century, iron wire baskets were developed to pop over an open fire.
 Victorians even decorated their Christmas trees with popcorn.
 Cretors’ invention revolutionized mobile vending carts and brought fresh, hot popcorn to the masses starting at the 1893 worlds fair.